 The school administration shall have authority and control over all students at school, at a school sponsored activity and during times when students are on a school bus.
 School administration has the authority to direct students and can impose reasonable requirements that are consistent with the Student Code of Conduct.
-(F.S 1006.09)
+(F.S 1006.09)The school administration has the final say on the disciplinary action for each discipline.
+Information regarding other students and their disciplines cannot be shared with non-parent/guardians in compliance with FERPA.

-Electronic communication that takes place off school grounds with student's personal property (nonschool property) and causes a significant disruption on school campus may result in disciplinary action.
+Electronic communication that takes place off school grounds with student's personal property (non-school property) and causes a significant disruption on school campus may result in disciplinary action.